Repertoi-e/light-std/README.md

     writer *Log;
 };
 ```
-Feel free to add more variables to your local copy of the library.

 The context is initialized when the program runs and when creating a thread with our API.
 In the second case, we know the parent thread, so we copy the options from it.
 If the thread is created in another way, we leave it zero-initialized and let the caller decide what should go inside it.
 (As far as I know, there's no way to identify the parent thread with other APIs., again in the future we might try to hijack OS API calls with symbol patching, to always ensure a proper context).